joshuacox/kubash/README.md

  -h --help - Print usage

- -c --csv - Set the csv file to be parsed
+ -c --csv FILE - Set the csv file to be parsed

- -g --grab - Grab the .kube/config from the master

- -d --auto-dotfiles - Perform dotfiles auto configuration

- -w --write-hosts - Write ansible hosts file

- -y --dry - Perform dry run

- -m --masters - Perform initialization of masters

- -n --nodes - Perform initialization of masters

- --parallel # - set the number of parallel jobs for tasks that support it
+ --parallel NUMBER_OF_THREADS - set the number of parallel jobs for tasks that support it

+ -v --verbose - Increase the verbosity (can set multiple times to incrementally increase e.g. `-vvvv`

+ --verbosity NUMBER - or you can set the verbosity directly

+ --debug - adds the debug flag
 ```

 There is an example csv file in this repo which shows how to compose this file